 Of course, there are other ways to achieve this.
 But, by far and away, Medigap offers the most freedom out of all available options in the market.

 Reason #3 – Controlled Cost

 From its name, Medigap means filling the gap that Original Medicare does not cover.
 Original Medicare only covers 80 percent of Part B costs.
 You are responsible for the remaining 20 percent, like deductibles, copays, and coinsurance.
-Plus, on Original Medicare, there is no maximum cap on how much you need to pay in one year, unlike coverage under the Affordable Care Act (ACA).
+Plus, under Original Medicare, there is no maximum cap on how much you need to pay in one year, unlike coverage under the Affordable Care Act (ACA).

 Fortunately, Medigap is designed to help pay for these gaps in medical costs.

-Although monthly premiums range between $50 all the way up to several hundreds of dollars ($300+), a lot of my clients still prefer Medigap.
+Although monthly premiums range between $50 all the way up to several hundreds of dollars ($300+), a lot of our clients still prefer Medigap.
 Why?
 Because they want a controlled and straightforward budget for their costs moving forward.
 By purchasing Medigap coverage, you shift the burden of out-of-pocket expenses to the insurance company in return for paying a monthly premium, meaning more predictable costs.

 So, while it may cost a little bit more for the monthly Medigap premium, they receive the much-needed peace of mind and the assurance of comprehensive coverage.

 Depending on where you live, there are up to ten Medigap plans, each with varying coverage levels.
 Two plans offer high deductible options – High Deductible Plan Medigap Plan F and High Deductible Medigap Plan G.